-During the financial year, the Company achieved total revenue (including other operating income) of US\$ 54.57 million, resulting in reported operating profit of US\$ 41.51 million (2015/16 US\$ 33.15 million).
-The reported profit after tax was US\$ 25.38 million (2015/16 US\$ 15.71 million) after a foreign exchange gain of US\$ 2.27 million (2015/16 foreign exchange loss of US\$ 0.37 million).
+During the financial year, the Company achieved total revenue (including other operating income) of US\$ 60.60 million, resulting in reported operating profit of US\$ 51.51 million (2016/17 US\$ 41.51 million).
+The reported profit after tax was US\$ 33.63 million (2016/17 US\$ 25.38 million).

-While the Company is not expected to pay any significant taxes on its income for many years in view of the 100% deduction allowed on the capital expenses in the Block, the Company has accrued non-cash deferred tax liability of US\$ 18.40 million as per IFRS requirements.
+While the Company is not expected to pay any significant taxes on its income for many years in view of the 100% deduction allowed on the capital expenses in the Block, the Company has accrued a non-cash deferred tax liability of US\$ 14.18 million in the current year as per IFRS requirements.

-Post this deferred tax liability provision, the net profit for the year was US\$ 25.38 million.
+Post this deferred tax liability provision, the net profit for the year was US\$ 33.63 million.

-The expenditure on the purchase of property, plant & equipment was US\$ 88.80 million.
-The property plant and equipment including development assets and production assets increased to US\$ 639.86 million.
+The expenditure on the purchase of property, plant & equipment was US\$ 109.02 million.
+The property plant and equipment including development assets and production assets increased to US\$ 742.71 million.

-The current assets (excluding cash) as of 31 March 2017 stood at US\$ 7.66 million, which includes US\$ 5.58 million of inventories and US\$ 2.04 million of trade receivables.
-The trade receivables are mainly on account of receivables from GAIL.
-The current liabilities of the Company, excluding the related party liability of US\$ 5.57 million and current portion of long term debt of US\$ 46.61 million, stood at US\$ 5.21 million.
-This comprised mainly of deferred revenue of US\$ 5.08 million (GAIL Take or Pay Payment) and other liabilities of US\$ 0.13 million.
+The current assets (excluding cash) as of 31 March 2018 stood at US\$ 40.476 million, which includes US\$ 8.34 million of inventories and trade receivables of US\$ 18.19 million.
+The current liabilities of the Company, excluding the related party liability of US\$ 0.36 million and current portion of long term debt of US\$ 37.29 million, stood at US\$ 6.15 million.
+This comprised mainly of deferred revenue of US\$ 5.08 million (GAIL Take or Pay Payment) and other liabilities of US\$ 1.07 million.

-As of 31 March 2017, the outstanding debt of the Company was US\$ 286.26 million, out of which US\$ 46.61 million was categorised as repayable within a year and the remaining US\$ 239.65 million has been categorised as a long term liability.
-During the year, the Company has repaid an amount of US\$ 34.22 million of the outstanding term loan facilities, as per the scheduled repayment plan.
+As of 31 March 2018, the outstanding debt of the Company to banks was US\$ 170.65 million, out of which US\$ 32.99 million was categorised as repayable within a year and the remaining US\$ 137.66 million has been categorised as a long term liability to banks.
+During the year, the Company has repaid an amount of US\$ 39.25 million of the outstanding term loan facilities from Banks, as per the scheduled repayment plan.
+The Company also repaid unsecured bonds of US\$ 74.25 million and raised additional amount of US\$ 150 million through unsecured bonds during the year.